withastro/docs/src/pages/en/guides/rss.md

 We recommend this option for `.md` files outside of the `pages` directory.
 This is common when generating routes [via `getStaticPaths`](/en/reference/api-reference/#getstaticpaths).

-For instance, say our blog posts are stored under a `src/posts/` directory.
+For instance, say your `.md` posts are stored under a `src/posts/` directory.
 Each post has a `title`, `pubDate`, and `slug` in its frontmatter, where `slug` corresponds to the output URL on your site.
 We can generate an RSS feed using [Vite's `import.meta.globEager` helper](https://vitejs.dev/guide/features.html#glob-import) like so:

 ```js
 // src/pages/rss.xml.js